 Online vs. Campus-Based Programs: Time to Complete a Master's Degree in Education

 The amount of time it takes to get a master's in education can depend on several factors, including your previous educational background, the university and program you choose, and whether you attend classes full- or part-time.
-Additionally, there are various types of master's degrees in education that teachers can pursue, and the type of degree and any chosen specialization(s) may also affect the total number of credits you have to complete.
+Additionally, there are various types of master's degrees in education that teachers can pursue, and the type of degree and any chosen concentration(s) may also affect the total number of credits you have to complete.

 While some master's programs can take up to two years to complete, there are colleges and universities with Master of Education (M.Ed.) programs that can be completed in 12 months.
 One fact to consider when trying to determine how long it will take you to get your M.Ed. is whether you can take hybrid or online courses.
 If you plan to continue teaching full-time while pursuing your degree, then online classes may offer more flexibility in terms of when and where you choose to study and complete coursework.